RoxasKH/Matrix-3D/README.md

 Since the internal structure of the `Matrix3D` class is an array, the implementation was done using the pointer trick whereby it is sufficient to remap the `iterator` and `const_iterator` types with `typedef` to pointers to the template data type, and then implement the `begin()` and `end()` functions which expose the iterators of start and end of the data sequence correctly, making them respectively return the pointer to the first data of the array, already present as data member (`_matrix`), and the one pointing to the end of the sequence of data data, i.e. to the cell following the last cell in the array.
 The position of the last cell corresponds to the initial position to which the size of the array is added (product of the 3 dimensions).
 Although this cell is not part of the matrix array and it is not known what data it contains, this is perfectly safe, as the pointer returned by the `end()` function will only be used for comparisons to understand when the end of the sequence has been reached, and will never be dereferenced.

-## Test:
+## Test
 In the `main.cpp` file various tests were carried out on both primitive and custom data for each of the methods listed.

-## Information:
+## Informations
-The executable has been successfully compiled and tested with no compile or memory errors on Linux Mint 64-bit with the following versions of:
+The executable has been successfully compiled and tested with no compile or memory errors on Linux Mint 64-bit with the following versions of
 - **g++**: 9.4.0
 - **valgrind**: 3.15.0
 - **doxygen**: 1.8.17